forseti-security/forseti-security/_docs/howto/deploy/change-gcp-deployment.md

    vpc-name: VPC_NAME
    subnetwork-name: SUBNETWORK_NAME
    ```

-So, you would have to copy these new properties over to your generated
+To upgrade, copy these new properties to your generated
-`deploy-forseti-<timestamp>.yaml` and update the placeholders to the actual
+deploy-forseti-<timestamp>.yaml.
+Then, update the placeholders to the values
-values that you will use, e.g. the project id of the project that Forseti is
+you want to use.
+For example, the project id of the project that Forseti is
 running in, "default", "default".

 1. Inspect `deploy-forseti-<timestamp>.yaml` and verify if your ```branch-name```